erikhvatum/zplab-IT/production_linux/installation.md

 loop0   1.4G squashfs          /rofs
 ```

 In the above example output, we see that _sda_ is the only SSD.
+This is pretty unambiguous - if the system has only one SSD, then that SSD is
+typically going to contain the root filesystem and bootloader.

 If you are not installing to an Apple computer, note the model name of the disk ("Samsung SSD 840" in the example output).
 This is needed for the
 next step.